ishanshukla97/deep-builder-demo/README.md

 ### This app uses React, React hooks for state management and Jest and Cypress for testing.

 ### This app has few bugs, but, if everything done correctly then it is pretty easy to use.
-If you are developer then headover to integration tests to see the 'happy path'.
+If you are a developer then headover to integration tests to see the 'happy path'.
 ### Feel free to contribute/suggest features/improvements in github issues.

 # Demo